aragot-yogi/marketplace_docs/confluence-javadocs.md

 *Last updated 17-May-2025.*

-We haven't found new Confluence JavaDocs after 8.5.0.
-The JavaDocs remain available for some libraries like [licensing-api](https://maven.artifacts.atlassian.com/com/atlassian/upm/licensing-api/7.1.8/).
+After Confluence 8.5.0, Atlassian didn't seem to publish the -javadoc.jar files.
+Ideas:
+* You can access the javadocs of some libraries like [licensing-api](https://maven.artifacts.atlassian.com/com/atlassian/upm/licensing-api/7.1.8/),
+* You can access the HTML files on [https://docs.atlassian.com/](https://docs.atlassian.com/)

 Version | Release date | Release notes
 --- | --- | ---